VladislavO0/csvConverter/README.md

-Cписок задач:
+Task list:

-1. Загрузить файл "Input.csv" и "TypeInfos.json"
+1. Upload the file "Input.csv" and "TypeInfos.json"
-2.  Выполнить для каждой строки из Input.csv соединение с TypeInfos.json по типу.
+2. Perform a connection with TypeInfos for each line from Input.csv.json by type.

-**Пример:**
+**Example:**

-Для строки: root.SSN1.ZRP1.IL2.ZD1 указан тип ZD. должно получиться:
+For the string:  root.SSN1.ZRP1.IL2.ZD1 type is specified. it should work out:

 | tag | offset |
 | ------ | ------ |